 Bid now | Add to watch list

 Buy It Now | Add to watch list

 Best Amiga CD32 Games

-Whilst there are some CD32 exclusives, many CD32 games are simply Amiga ports.
+Whilst there are some exclusives, many Amiga CD32 games are simply Amiga ports.
 However, this should not discredit the fact that there are some great games on the system.
-Some of the best are straight Amiga ports.
+Some of the best Amiga CD32 games are straight Amiga ports.
 For example, the CD32 version of Simon the Sorcerer is a ‘talkie’ version of the Amiga original.
 The voice acting skills of Chris Barrie were employed to bring Simon to life, making this the definitive version of the game.

 There are a few flavours of UAE available.
 Depending upon your platform and also skill level, you will find something that suits your needs.

-The most configurable and advanced Amiga emulator.
-Recommended if you want to play around with depth settings and recreating your old Amiga set up more accurately.
+The most configurable and advanced Amiga emulator and caters wonderfully for Amiga CD32 emulation.
+Recommended if you want to play around with in-depth settings and recreating your old Amiga set up more accurately.
 Check out WinUAE here.